lexingxie/cmLab/content/post/ai_cars.md

 In particular, this piece pays tribute to the recently launched ANU [Humanising Machine Intelligence](https://hmi.anu.edu.au/) (HMI) project。
 <!-- s -->
-Both because the idea for writing it originated from a workshop organised by HMI colleagues<sup>1</sup>, also because our goal is to engage readers in shaping the goals and approaches to humanising machine intelligence (MI) through a familiar machine.
+Both because the idea for writing it originated from a workshop organised by HMI colleagues<sup>1</sup>, also because this post aims to engage readers in shaping the goals and approaches to humanising machine intelligence (MI) through a familiar machine.
 <!-- s -->

 #### 1. Core components and systems